tbanel/uniline/docs/index.md

 -   `make-box.el`: box around part of a buffer

--   `vim drawit ascii diagrams`: in Vin, in ASCII
+-   `vim drawit ascii diagrams`: in Vim, in ASCII

 <a id="author-contributors"></a>